Crimson Tide vs. Aztecs: Sweet 16 Betting Trends, Record ATS, Home/Road Splits

 Alabama Betting Records & Stats

-- Alabama's games this season have featured more combined points than this contest's total of 136.5 points 23 times.
+- Alabama and its opponents have scored more than 135.5 points in 24 of 33 games this season.

-- The average point total in Alabama's contests this year is 150.5, 14.0 more than this matchup's over/under.
+- Alabama's outings this year have an average point total of 150.5, 15.0 more points than this matchup's over/under.

 - The Crimson Tide are 21-12-0 ATS this season.